Qualitative Research Examples: Four Studies That Show The Work

 - Qualitative research captures the "why" behind behavior, something surveys and structured questionnaires can't reach on their own.

-- The best studies pair the right method to the research question: diaries for usage habits, IDIs for belief systems, AI-moderated conversations for pattern validation across larger samples.
+- The best studies pair the right method to the research question: diaries for usage habits, in-depth interviews (IDIs) for belief systems, AI-moderated conversations for pattern validation across larger samples.

-- In-house teams and agencies use the same methods differently, agencies run them across categories, in-house teams run them on a tighter brief with faster turnaround expectations.
+- In-house teams and agencies use the same methods differently: agencies run them across categories, while in-house teams run them on a tighter brief with faster turnaround expectations.

 - AI-moderated interviews now let teams run probing qualitative conversations asynchronously, compressing a six-week qual study into days without sacrificing depth.